Alexa, find me the best Prime Day deals for simplifying my life

 Oral-B Genius X Limited Electric Toothbrush with AI

-Waterpik ION Professional Cordless Water Flosser
+Panasonic Portable Water Flosser

 A water flosser is a gentle, effective alternative to regular flossing.
-If you’re ready to make the switch, Waterpik ION Professional Cordless Water Flosser offers 10 pressure settings and blasts away up to 99.9% of plaque.
-Pick it up on Prime Day for only $79.99.
+If you’re ready to make the switch, Panasonic Portable Water Flosser promises to offer a portable way to remove plaque and food particles.
+Pick it up on Prime Day for only $39.99.

 Other top deals to consider